OscarGuerreroLopez/account-test/README.md

 It would have been ideal to include more test and integration test, there are some but not a 100% coverage.
 I included an in memory DB but the ideal thing would also be to have a real implementation.
 In Memory test is great for testing environments , like that we don't have to mock the Repo, we just use the inmemory one for the test

+Docker not running, will fix it when I have time

 ### finally

 I included some basic test with Jest here, again just for this test and the time I had I did not include a lot of tests.